streetsidesoftware/cspell/packages/cspell/README.md

   --show-context               Show the surrounding text around an issue.
   --show-suggestions           Show spelling suggestions.
   --no-must-find-files         Do not error if no files are found.
   --cache                      Use cache to only check changed files.
   --no-cache                   Do not use cache.
+  --cache-reset                Reset the cache file.
   --cache-strategy <strategy>  Strategy to use for detecting changed files.
                                (choices: "metadata", "content")
   --cache-location <path>      Path to the cache file or directory. (default:
                                ".cspellcache")
   --dot                        Include files and directories starting with `.`
                                (period) when matching globs.
   --gitignore                  Ignore files matching glob patterns found in
                                .gitignore files.
   --no-gitignore               Do NOT use .gitignore files.
   --gitignore-root <path>      Prevent searching for .gitignore files past
                                root.
+  --validate-directives        Validate in-document CSpell directives.
+  --no-validate-directives     Do not validate in-document CSpell directives.
   --no-color                   Turn off color.
   --color                      Force color.
+  --no-default-configuration   Do not load the default configuration and
+                               dictionaries.
   --debug                      Output information useful for debugging
                                cspell.json files.
   -h, --help                   display help for command